Actively Recruiting

 - History of alcohol, opioid, or other substance misuse

-- Allergy to study medication components
+- Allergy to any medication components

-- Any condition making participation unsuitable, as judged by the investigator
+- Any condition making participation unsuitable as judged by the investigator

-- Diabetes mellitus (type 1 or 2)
+- Diagnosis of diabetes mellitus (type 1 or 2)

-- Clinically significant respiratory or cardiac disease
+- Significant respiratory or cardiac disease

 - Active cancer or malignancy